2022 MICRO WEDDINGS

-So now we have kicked 2020 out the door lets start thinking about your wedding...
+So now we have kicked 2021 out the door let's start thinking about your wedding...

-I have a lot of Brides that are now thinking that the BIG wedding is not even going to happen this year, and are looking at alternatives.
+I have a lot of Brides that are now thinking that the BIG wedding might not even happen this year, and are looking at alternatives.
 So let me talk to you about Micro Weddings...typically no more than 50 guests but still feature time-honoured traditions but on a much smaller scale.

 LET YOUR IMAGINATION RUN WILD

 “With fewer guests comes less work, fewer opinions, and people to please, less budget required, and more options in terms of spaces to celebrate,”

 “You open up the world of unique spaces that are inaccessible to larger weddings.
 You can rent out cafés, restaurants, bars, parks, galleries, or really anywhere you’d never consider for a big wedding.
 They’re already designed beautifully—meaning you can save on décor and might have their own tables and chairs, so you don’t have to rent them.”

 Whether your wedding is big or small, it’s easier to find a venue and then tailor your guest list to fit, instead of inviting everyone and then realising you can’t find the right space.
 “If it’s your favorite restaurant, for example, find out the capacity of their private dining room, then cut down your guest list until there is space for everyone at the table,”

 “I’m a huge fan of personal vows in any setting,” Especially when it’s a more intimate wedding.
 Don’t skip the chance to share words and promises with one another, surrounded by the people who are truly closest to the two of you.
 I also love the inclusion of sentimental details, like wearing your grandmother’s brooch or having your dog walk down the aisle with you, to give the day personal value.